 With a Master of Public Administration degree, you’ll enjoy a broad range of law enforcement career opportunities — from police chief to Federal Bureau of Investigation agent to U.S. Customs and Border Protection officer.
 According to Salary.com, the average salary range for a police chief in 2019 is between $101,421 and $113,938.
 Payscale.com estimates the average FBI agent salary at around $64,477.
 Graduate work and the right combination of experience may allow you to enter the U.S. Customs and Border Protection unit as a GS-7, earning you $57,519 per year.

 You can earn your Master of Public Administration degree both online and on campus.

 This program’s core and elective classes prepare you for a future of ensuring the security and integrity of computing and information systems.
-You’ll choose a specialization in either Ethical Hacking and Pen Testing or Information Assurance and Security Policy.
+You’ll choose a specialization in either Ethical Hacking and Pen Testing or Security Policy.
 The National University program is recognized as a National Security Agency/Department of Homeland Security Center of Academic Excellence in Cyber Defense Education.
 While this program is available both online and on campus, it requires an interview with the faculty advisor before enrollment.